michaelpri10/voicecoding/README.md

 - list - groups other data types together - ie: `[1, 2, 3]`, `["hello", "world"]`, `[x, y, z]`
 - equation - for math and simple string concatenation - `1 + 1`, `4 * 6`, `3/7`, `"hello" + "world"`, `"hello world" * 5`

-\*Doesn't have be explicity defined when using this data type in a command; you can just say "one" instead of "integer one" to get the result of `1`
+\*<sup>Doesn't have be explicity defined when using this data type in a command.
+You can just say "one" instead of "integer one" to get the result of `1`.</sup>